 At Vertellis, we try as much as possible to frame our questions that you can ask couples in the realm of the positive.
-Intimacy between partners can be damaged when there’s constant focus on what’s wrong or not going well in the partnership.
+Intimacy between partners can be damaged when there’s a constant focus on what’s wrong or not going well in the partnership.
 And while we think it’s important to discuss what could be improved in your relationship, we also want you to focus on what’s going well!

 Finally, and perhaps most importantly, all of the quiz questions for couples that you’ll find here are open-ended questions.
 What does that mean?
 Essentially, we’re steering clear of questions that have one-word answers.
-You won’t find any questions here that can be answered with a simple ‘Yes’ or ‘No’, and if we have included one, there will be a follow up question.
+You won’t find any questions here that can be answered with a simple ‘Yes’ or ‘No’, and if we have included one, there will be a follow-up question.